 Is There a Right Way to Wear Your Wedding and Engagement Rings?

 Confession: We pretty much always have rings on the brain.
-But there’s more to it than ogling over carat sizes and stone shapes.
+But there's more to it than ogling over carat sizes and stone shapes.
 The giving, receiving and wearing of both engagement and wedding rings is steeped in tradition and personal meaning.
-And now that you’ve started thinking about which way to stack your own bands, you might be wondering, is there a right way to wear them?
-The short answer is, it’s completely up to you.
+And now that you've started thinking about which way to stack your own bands, you might be wondering how to wear engagement and wedding rings?
+Is there a right or wrong way?
+The short answer is, it's completely up to you.

 Maybe you've always seen your mom's ring finger with her wedding ring on the inside (or on the bottom)—but then you see stars like Emily Ratajkowski wearing her gorgeous sparkler on the inside.
 Is there a difference?
 Does it mean something in particular?